sealuzh/cd-linter-artifacts/README.md

 This is the replication package of the paper "[Configuration Smells in Continuous Delivery Pipelines: A Linter and A Six-Month Study on GitLab](https://doi.org/10.5281/zenodo.3860984)" accepted for publication at [ESEC/FSE 2020](https://2020.esec-fse.org/).

 In the following, we describe the artifacts of our paper and how to use them to replicate the results of our study.
-When appropriate, we also link the description of the artifacts to the relevant sections in the paper.
+When appropriate, we also link the description of the artifacts to relevant sections in the paper.
 A copy of our paper is available [here](VassalloFSE2020.pdf).

 ## Environment Set-up